 Senator Elizabeth Warren of Massachusetts has a mixed record on school privatization.
 A former advocate for public school vouchers, she is against vouchers for private and religious schools.
-She is a strong proponent of accountability testing.
+She has been a strong proponent of accountability testing, but more recent statements suggest a possible shift in her position.
+Warren has not yet released a comprehensive K-12 education plan however.

 Direct Campaign Contributions